 Author: Steven Ross

-Western Science is the great producer and indicator of progress and development.
-Hardly a life has been unaffected by western science in the 20th and 21st centuries as we become more reliant on science in our work, and in our leisure.
+It has long been held that western science is the great producer and indicator of progress and development.
+Most lives have been affected by western science in the 20th and 21st centuries as we become more reliant on science in our work, and in our leisure.
 There is an expectation of finding a technological fix for most problems.

 Western science has a long history from Pythagoras to Newton, but has grown rapidly for at least the last 300 years.
 This growth is paralleled by European expansion around the world.

 This process of imperialism is relevant to all branches of science, from physics and medicine, to the relatively new sciences of anthropology and archaeology.
 Scientists’ involvement in colonial processes has tended to be obscured through the establishment of a perceived exclusive and elite realm of ‘scientific’ endeavour.
 This is alleged to operate outside the influences of Christianity and broader social attitudes, employing the language of ‘rational thought’.
 This claim to rationality stems from liberal thought, which also claims objectivity.
 It asserts that science is free of biases of race or colour.

 However, Edward Said makes the point that colonialism and racism are part of the liberal tradition:

 If there was cultural resistance to the notion of an imperial mission, there was not much support for that resistance in the main departments of cultural thought.
 Liberal though he was, John Stuart Mill… could say, ‘The sacred duties which civilised nations owe to the independence and nationality of each other, are not binding towards those to whom nationality and independence are certain evil, or at best a questionable good’… Almost all colonial schemes begin with the assumption of native backwardness and general inadequacy to be independent, ‘equal’, and fit (Said, 1994: 96).